PylkijSlon/KoA-DDS-Encoder-GUI/README.md

 # KoA-DDS-Encoder

-1) Unpack the gui.exe and gui.css into the same folder directory as the KOARR_dds_encoder.exe
+1) Unpack the gui.exe and gui.css into the same folder directory as the KOARR_dds_encoder.exe (the gui.exe is currently not available on GitHub.
+I will update with a link to a download as soon as one is available).

 2) Set the absolute file paths for the pakfilebuilder.exe, pakfileunpacker.exe and KOARR_dds_encoder.exe on the Setting tab.